-Trusted Legal Advocacy For Women Harmed By Paragard IUDs
+Trusted Legal Advocacy For Those Harmed By Paragard IUDs

-When intrauterine devices (IUDs) were first approved by the Food and Drug Administration, they were celebrated as an alternative form of birth control for women; one that was long-term and did not alter hormone levels.
-While many women have had good experiences with IUDs, others have suffered serious health effects and worse.
+When intrauterine devices (IUDs) were first approved by the Food and Drug Administration, they were celebrated as an alternative form of birth control for women, transgender (transmen with a uterus), nonbinary, genderqueer, or gender nonconforming individuals; one that was long-term and did not alter hormone levels.
+While many people have had good experiences with IUDs, others have suffered serious health effects and worse.
 One IUD in particular – Paragard – has been the source of significant controversy and litigation.

 What Can Go Wrong With Paragard IUDs

 In the nearly 40 years that Paragard has been on the market, the FDA’s Adverse Event Reporting System (FAERS) has received more than 40,000 reports about problems with the device.
 More than 15,000 of these have been for serious complications, including at least 15 deaths.